japila-books/spark-sql-internals/docs/spark-sql-JoinEstimation.md

 estimateLeftSemiAntiJoin(): Option[Statistics]
 ----

-`estimateLeftSemiAntiJoin` estimates statistics of the <<join, Join>> logical operator only when link:spark-sql-EstimationUtils.adoc#rowCountsExist[estimated row count statistic is available].
+`estimateLeftSemiAntiJoin` estimates statistics of the <<join, Join>> logical operator only when spark-sql-EstimationUtils.md#rowCountsExist[estimated row count statistic is available].
 Otherwise, `estimateLeftSemiAntiJoin` simply returns `None` (i.e. no statistics estimated).

-NOTE: link:spark-sql-cost-based-optimization.adoc#rowCount[row count] statistic of a table is available only after link:spark-sql-cost-based-optimization.adoc#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS] SQL command.
+NOTE: spark-sql-cost-based-optimization.md#rowCount[row count] statistic of a table is available only after spark-sql-cost-based-optimization.md#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS] SQL command.

-If available, `estimateLeftSemiAntiJoin` takes the link:spark-sql-Statistics.adoc#rowCount[estimated row count statistic] of the link:spark-sql-LogicalPlan-Join.adoc#left[left side] of the <<join, Join>> operator.
+If available, `estimateLeftSemiAntiJoin` takes the spark-sql-Statistics.md#rowCount[estimated row count statistic] of the spark-sql-LogicalPlan-Join.md#left[left side] of the <<join, Join>> operator.

-NOTE: Use link:spark-sql-cost-based-optimization.adoc#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS] SQL command on the left logical plan to compute link:spark-sql-cost-based-optimization.adoc#rowCount[row count] statistics.
+NOTE: Use spark-sql-cost-based-optimization.md#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS] SQL command on the left logical plan to compute spark-sql-cost-based-optimization.md#rowCount[row count] statistics.

-NOTE: Use link:spark-sql-cost-based-optimization.adoc#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS FOR COLUMNS] SQL command on the left logical plan to generate link:spark-sql-Statistics.adoc#attributeStats[column (equi-height) histograms] for more accurate estimations.
+NOTE: Use spark-sql-cost-based-optimization.md#ANALYZE-TABLE[ANALYZE TABLE COMPUTE STATISTICS FOR COLUMNS] SQL command on the left logical plan to generate spark-sql-Statistics.md#attributeStats[column (equi-height) histograms] for more accurate estimations.

-In the end, `estimateLeftSemiAntiJoin` creates a new link:spark-sql-Statistics.adoc#creating-instance[Statistics] with the following estimates:
+In the end, `estimateLeftSemiAntiJoin` creates a new spark-sql-Statistics.md#creating-instance[Statistics] with the following estimates:

-. link:spark-sql-Statistics.adoc#sizeInBytes[Total size (in bytes)] is the link:spark-sql-EstimationUtils.adoc#getOutputSize[output size] for the link:spark-sql-LogicalPlan-Join.adoc#output[output schema] of the join, the row count statistic (aka _output rows_) and link:spark-sql-Statistics.adoc#attributeStats[column histograms].
+. spark-sql-Statistics.md#sizeInBytes[Total size (in bytes)] is the spark-sql-EstimationUtils.md#getOutputSize[output size] for the spark-sql-LogicalPlan-Join.md#output[output schema] of the join, the row count statistic (aka _output rows_) and spark-sql-Statistics.md#attributeStats[column histograms].

-. link:spark-sql-Statistics.adoc#rowCount[Row count] is exactly the row count of the left side
+. spark-sql-Statistics.md#rowCount[Row count] is exactly the row count of the left side

-. link:spark-sql-Statistics.adoc#attributeStats[Column histograms] is exactly the column histograms of the left side
+. spark-sql-Statistics.md#attributeStats[Column histograms] is exactly the column histograms of the left side

 NOTE: `estimateLeftSemiAntiJoin` is used exclusively when `JoinEstimation` is requested to <<estimate, estimate statistics and query hints>> for `LeftSemi` and `LeftAnti` joins.